mianbreton/pysco/README.md

 #### Information files

-Alongside every power spectra or snapshot file there is an associated information file written in ascii.
+Alongside every snapshot file there is an associated ascii information file.

 The name formatting is param\__theory_\_ncoarse*N*\__XXXXX_.txt